Dolapo187/project/README.md

 Them go to goggle and search password list github for brute force
 ![image](https://github.com/user-attachments/assets/06d78d7a-6956-4c9a-93ac-05cfe44e0275)
 STEP 9:
-Copy the payloads on this webiste and paste it in payload configuration the click in start the attack
+Copy the payloads on this website and paste it in payload configuration the click in start the attack

 STEP 10:After analyzing the data i found out that brute force was not going to word so i decided i was going to use SQL injection.